hakangundogdu/hakangundogdu/README.md

 I am a frontend developer. 💻
 I have a background in finance/fintech and graphic design.

-React / Typescript / Redux / NextJS
+React / Typescript / Redux / NextJS / GraphQL
-TailwindCSS / HTML / CSS / CSS Animations
+TailwindCSS / MaterialUI / ChakraUI / SASS / CSS / Styled Components

 #### Connect with me :
 <a href="https://www.linkedin.com/in/hakangundogdu1/">